tempestt-neal/ciber/_pages/research.md

 Here are some themes and techniques that we currently work on:

+### Mobile Biometrics
-**Mobile Biometrics.** Commercial mobile devices currently employ point-of-entry (PoE) authentication methods such as face recognition and personal identification numbers.
+Commercial mobile devices currently employ point-of-entry (PoE) authentication methods such as face recognition and personal identification numbers.
 Several studies show that knowledge-based authenticators are ineffective due to increased memory load, poorly chosen alphanumeric combinations, and repetitive use of passcodes across many applications.
 PoE and knowledge-based authenticators are both ineffective throughout sessions of use; once the user is authenticated, the device and its content remain available to the current user.
 In this research, we explored various data based on usage of a mobile device as behavioral biometric modalities, including patterns in application use, networking activity (i.e., Bluetooth and Wi-Fi sightings), and communication through calling and text messaging, which can continuously and passively authenticate a device’s owner.

 *Significant findings and methods developed throughout this research include:*
 *	We demonstrated the use of association rules as a feature representation for application, Bluetooth, and Wi-Fi data which outperformed previously employed frequency-based features.
 Our findings suggest that patterns in application and Bluetooth traffic are more distinct than those in Wi-Fi patterns with up to 91% accuracy.
 Performance obtained in this study were consistent with implementations of keystroke dynamics and touch gestures for biometric authentication, a significant indication that passive modalities are as viable as their physical counterparts.